Caleb4man/caleb4man.github.io/docs/Homebrew/3-Classes/2-Rogue.md

 At 14th level, you can choose a [[Fighting Style]] from the following list: [[Dueling]], [[Archery]], [[Two-Weapon Fighting]], [[Blind Fighting]], [[Thrown Weapon Fighting]], [[]]

 ### Slippery
 By 15th level, you have acquired greater strength over your senses.
+Choose one of the following benefits.
+- You gain proficiency in [[Consititution]] saving throws
-You gain proficiency in [[Consititution]] saving throws, [[Intelligence]] saving throws, or you can add twice your proficiency bonus to [[Dexterity]] saving throws.
+- You gain proficiency in [[4-Charisma|Charisma]] saving throws
+- You can add twice your proficiency bonus to [[Dexterity]] saving throws.

 ### Elusive
 Beginning at 18th level, choose one of the following features.